JoshData/python-email-validator/README.rst

 turn is a subclass of ``ValueError``.

-But when an email address is valid, a dict is returned containing information that might aid deliverability.
+But when an email address is valid, a dict is returned containing information that might aid deliverability (see below).

-The validator doesn't permit obsoleted forms of email addresses, although they are still valid and deliverable, since they will probably give you grief if you're using email for login.
+The validator doesn't permit obsoleted forms of email addresses that no one, uses anymore even though they are still valid and deliverable, since they will probably give you grief if you're using email for login.
 See later in the document about that.
 If you need validation against the specs exactly, you might like `pyIsEmail  <https://github.com/michaelherold/pyIsEmail>`__.